 If nothing else, I have such strong appreciation for my wife who has been by my side through all of this.
+Cancer is not something you experience alone.
+She was with me every step of the way and I would even argue that it was more difficult for her than for me.
+I had a team of people caring for me and looking out for me.
+She had to navigate the world of doctors and hospitals while managing everyday responsibilities.
+She saw things she can’t unsee and had experiences that were deeply traumatic.
 She is the one that came to the hospital every day to support me.
 Woke up early to prepare cooked vegetables to bring with her and went to bed late after making sure I was doing ok.
 Melissa reminded doctors of our treatment plan when they tried to go in different directions.
 She dealt with uncomfortable situations helping me do coffee enemas in my hospital room in between regular nurse visits.
 She keeps me in line when I wanted to stray from my daily healing schedule.
-I don’t know how she did it and I appreciate her very much for being here by my side.
+I don’t know how she did it and I appreciate her very much for being there for me during what was probably one of the most difficult times of our lives.

 This experience has opened new channels of communication between me and my family (we all live in different states and even different countries).
 Prior to this, we connected via email and spoke over the phone occasionally.
 We now make it a point to connect regularly and I look forward to our talks.
 It is as if we have given ourselves permission to show more love and appreciation for each other and while this was triggered by this unfortunate diagnosis, the result is something beautiful that is helping all of us grow in love and appreciation of each other and ourselves.